code0-tech/discord-bot/README.md

 ## Nicusch Version System

-0.0.1 => Bug fixes or small changes
+0.0.1 => Bug fixes or small changes | Updates of functions while keeping the same functionality

-0.1.0 => Command changes
+0.1.0 => Command changes | Updates that break small functions

-1.0.0 => Changes of entire Class or Interaction method structures
+1.0.0 => Changes of entire Class or Interaction method structures which will break other stuff

 Very simple to keep track of, this NVS was not used correctly until now 10.07.2024.